EnterpriseDB/tpa/docs/src/INSTALL-repo.md

 tpaexec selftest
 `

 You now have tpaexec installed.
-If this is new

 ## Dependencies